preethiv07/CS441-Applied-Machine-Learning/by Week/Week3/ClassNotes/3_3_SVM.md

 ---
 # Campuswire
 ![alt text](image-67.png)
-When actual sign and predicted value sign is different, shouldnt this be actual X precit +1. why is it magnitude of gamma+1?
+When actual sign and predicted value sign is different, shouldnt this be actual X precit +1.
+Shouldnt it include output "y" as it is in the product? why is it magnitude of gamma+1?

 ---